Skip to main content

 Definition

-A counterfactual represents what would have happened to a group of beneficiaries in the absence of an intervention, the alternative reality against which actual outcomes are compared.
-It is the fundamental basis for establishing causal attribution in impact evaluation: without knowing what would have occurred anyway, you cannot claim your programme caused observed changes.
+A counterfactual represents what would have happened to a group of beneficiaries in the absence of an intervention - the alternative reality against which actual outcomes are compared.
+It is the fundamental basis for establishing causal attribution in impact evaluation: without knowing what would have occurred anyway, you cannot claim your program caused observed changes.

 Why It Matters

 The counterfactual is essential because correlation does not imply causation.
-Without a counterfactual, you cannot distinguish programme effects from:
+Without a counterfactual, you cannot distinguish program effects from:

 • Secular trends: changes that would have occurred anyway due to broader economic, political, or social forces

-• Selection bias: the fact that programme participants often differ systematically from non-participants in ways that affect outcomes
+• Selection bias: the fact that program participants often differ systematically from non-participants in ways that affect outcomes

 • External shocks: events like market changes, climate events, or policy shifts that affect all groups